 Main texts: The primary text we are using is The Heart of Compassion by Dilgo Khyentse.
 This commentary is quite comprehensive and touches on many foundational ideas of Mahayana and Vajrayana Buddhism.
 Dilgo Khyentse (1910-91) was a great master in the Nyingma lineage and a contemporary of Khyabje Kalu Rinpoche.

-Other sources we’re using specifically for the 37 practices are Reflections on Silver River by Ken McLeod, and personal notes I took while livestreaming Pema Chodron’s weekend retreat on the 37 practices at Omega Institute in 2016.
+Other sources we’re using regularly are Reflections on Silver River by Ken McLeod, and personal notes I took while livestreaming Pema Chodron’s weekend retreat on the 37 practices at Omega Institute in 2016.
 (I can’t find any evidence that it’s available for purchase.)
 I also frequently refer to Khenpo Tsultrim Gyamtso Rinpoche’s commentary, The 37 Practices of a Bodhisattva, which includes the Tibetan and was originally published by the Marpa Institute but is out of print as far as I know.
 And as the class progresses, we call more often upon Transforming the Heart (translated by Thubten Chodron), a commentary by Geshe Jampa Tegchok, a highly regarded Gelugpa teacher.
 This commentary was invaluable when we studied verse 6: to rely on spiritual friends, and also for verse 8: to refrain from harm at all costs (karma).

 Since the 37 Practices falls within both the lam rim and the mind training traditions, we sometimes refer to the following indispensable texts: